Sheikh-H/VenTory-Inventory-Manager/README.md

 Enter the requested business and owner information.

-The registration process creates:
+The registration process validates the supplied information before creating:

 * A new business.
 * An owner account.
 * A generated username.
 * A business daily password.

-The generated username should be kept somewhere safe for the demonstration.
+The generated username should be kept somewhere safe for the purposes of the demonstration.

 ---